sathkeerthi/SpringSec/README.md

 ## Installation

-Execute the main method in the `com.example.backend.SpringSecApplication` class from your IDE.
+Execute the main method in the `com.spring.SpringSec.SpringSecApplication` class from your IDE.

 Then navigate to: `localhost:8080` on browser.